10 Best Competitive Pokemon in Scarlet and Violet Ranked - Prima Games

 Beads of Ruin, Chi-Yu’s ability, is this Pokemon’s primary draw.
 Beads of Ruin lowers the special defense of all Pokemon (except Chi-Yu) by 25%.
 This makes Chi-Yu a great wall breaker.
 A good setup for Chi-Yu is Choice Specs as its hold item, then Heat Wave, Dark Pulse, Psychic, and Snarl as its move set.
 Choice Scarf is a good alternative to Choice Specs, or Assault Vest with Ruination.

-3. Iron Hands
+2. Iron Hands

-The 6-Star Tera Raid sweeper has found itself as number 3 on this list.
+The 6-Star Tera Raid sweeper has found itself as number two on this list.
 Iron Hands is tanky with fantastic defense, a large health pool, and great attack.
 Its duo typing of Fighting and Electric are also powerful, allowing Iron Hands to play offensively.

-It has a fairly decent range of moves that it can be played with.
+It has a fairly decent range of moves that it can play with.
 Popular meta options are Wild Charge, Thunder Punch, Close Combat, and Drain Punch.
 All moves that take advantage of Iron Hands STAB while doing fantastic damage.
 Drain Punch is particularly potent as it allows it to take advantage of its high attack and allows Iron Hand to sustain itself.

 Alternative ideas are to put Assault Vest on it, then run Wild Charge, Close Combat, Heavy Slam, and Fake Out with an Adamant Nature and it has great coverage and can eat most attacks.
 You can even use Heavy Slam and Iron Head if you want to move your Iron Hands into a Steel Tera Typing, giving it the resistance of Steel and the ability to go toe-to-toe with Fairy Type Pokemon that would otherwise cut it down to size.